Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/05ExamplesAndPracticalGuidance/README.md

 * Level of prior knowledge needed

-    * Some familiarity with the research system
+    * Some familiarity with the research system.

 * Things to bear in mind

-    * This exercise is best suited to researchers (rather than support people), because they can directly relate to their own situation and speak from their own experience
+    * This exercise is best suited to researchers (rather than support people), because they can directly relate to their own situation and speak from their own experience .

 * How to adapt for other purposes

-    * By changing the discussion statements, this exercise can be adapted to other topics
+    * By changing the discussion statements, this exercise can be adapted to other topics.

 ##### **Example 5: LIBER Open Science café**